How to Visit the Seceda Ridgeline in the Dolomites (Local's Guide)

 Q: Can you reach Seceda by car?

 A: No, you can't drive directly to Seceda.
-The most common ways to reach the ridgeline are by gondola, cable car, hiking, or helicopter.
+The most common ways to reach the ridgeline are by gondola, cable car, hiking, or even by helicopter.

 Q: Do you need to buy Seceda cable car tickets in advance?

-A: While it’s not required, purchasing tickets in advance is highly recommended, especially during peak season.
+A: As of 2026, a pre-purchased gondola ticket is required only for the Ortisei-Seceda lift.
+You will need to select your gondola date and time in advance, and pay online.
+Advanced tickets are not required for the alternative option (the Col Raiser lift), but purchasing tickets in advance is always highly recommended, especially during peak season.
 This significantly reduces wait times at the base stations, since the lines can get very long very quickly at the ticket counter.

 Q: How long is the cable car ride to Seceda?